 Black People on the Buses

-In 1956, when Pluto entered Virgo at 0 degrees ( the sign of service), a federal ruling ended segregation on public buses.
-It took a great deal of organization, since black people (Pluto) depended on the bus service to get them to work, and the white city officials did everything in their power to make it difficult, including prosecuting the black cab services that had begun to charge a 10-cent-fare (the same as bus fare).
-There were several acts of violence and various attempts at negotiation that amounted to nothing.
-During the time of this racial conflict, Jupiter moved through the sign of Libra at 0 degrees (growth through justice and equality) and Neptune (erosion of boundaries) transited in Scorpio (Pluto’s sign).
+A government court outlawed racial segregation on public buses in 1956, the year Pluto entered Virgo at 0 degrees.
+It required a lot of planning because black people (Pluto) relied on the bus service to transport them to work and white municipal officials did everything they could to make it impossible, including prosecuting the black cab services that had started charging a 10-cent-fare (the same as bus fare).
+Many violent incidents and numerous failed attempts at negotiation occurred.
+Around the time of this racial clash, Neptune transited Scorpio (Pluto’s sign), eroding boundaries, while Jupiter travelled through Libra at 0 degrees (growth via justice and equality).

 New Wave of Astrologers

 Some of the most influential modern astrologers, including Liz Greene, Stephen Arroyo, Robert Hand, and many others, emerged in the late 1960s and 1970s, during the Uranus conjunct Pluto.
 That, plus the fact that people were using public-domain astrology software very early on.
 In Astrology, Karma & Transformation: The Inner Aspects of the Birth Chart, Stephen Arroyo explains that he began studying astrology while the planets Uranus and Pluto were in near conjunction in Virgo, making an exact aspect to his natal Uranus.